Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 How to write a resume If You’re Not Experienced

-Making a resume is a daunting task, especially if you have little to no work experience.
-But, it’s important to keep in mind that everyone has to start somewhere and there are methods to maximise your abilities and achievements, even if you’ve never had a formal employment before.
+Writing a resume may be daunting, especially when you have no or no work experience.
+But, it’s important to keep in mind that everyone has to start somewhere .
+Fortunately, there are methods to maximise your strengths and achievements even if you’ve not had a formal job prior to.

-When writing a resume with no prior experience, it’s important to focus on transferable abilities.
-These are abilities that you’ve acquired through your involvement in like volunteering, internships or other extracurricular pursuits that are applicable to the position you are seeking in your area of expertise.
-For example, if you were a part of an organisation for students or have had previous experience in teamwork, leadership, or event planning.
-It is important to highlight these abilities and the achievements you’ve achieved through these branches.
+When creating a resume that has zero experience, it’s essential to emphasise transferable skills.
+They are the qualities you’ve acquired through your involvement in like volunteering, internships or other activities that can be used to get the position you are seeking in your sector.
+As an example, if were part of an organisation for students You may have had experiences in leadership, teamwork or event planning.
+Make sure you highlight your abilities as well as the accomplishments you’ve made within these fields.

 Qualifications Summary: